-Net sales growth included increases in single-use spheres up 10%, representing 22% of net sales.
-Total toric lenses grew 5% and were 30% of net sales, and multifocal lenses grew 26% to 8% of net sales up from 7% in the prior year.
-Silicone hydrogel products grew 28% worldwide and represented 36% of net sales up from 30% in the prior year.
-Proclear product sales were flat as compared to the prior year and represented 25% of net sales down from 27% in the prior year.
-Older conventional lens products and cosmetic lenses declined 16% and 20%, respectively, and together represented 3% of net sales, down from 4% in the prior year.
+CooperVision fiscal 2013 net sales growth included increases in total sphere lenses up 4%, representing 56% of net sales and total toric lenses up 9%, representing 31% of net sales.
+Total multifocal lenses grew 29% to 10% of net sales up from 8% in the prior year on increased sales of Biofinity monthly and Proclear single-use multifocal products.
+Silicone hydrogel products, including MyDay, our single-use silicone hydrogel lens, grew 26% worldwide, representing 43% of net sales up from 36% in the prior year.
+Proclear product sales grew 6% as compared to the prior year and represented 25% of net sales, the same as the prior year.
+Older conventional lens products, including cosmetic lenses, declined 12% and represented 3% of net sales, the same as the prior year.